 PAYMENTS AND DEPOSIT

 Please note that all prices are subject to change without notice.
 Any variations in government charges and taxes e.g. VAT will be passed on.

 Our initial quote, based on your requirements as listed in your wedding request e-mail, will be provided to you before you make a decision to proceed with the booking.

-The final price of your wedding services with any amendments due to changes in the services you require, will be sent to you approximately 45 days prior the wedding date.
+The final price of your wedding services with any amendments due to changes in the services you require will be sent to you approximately 45 days prior to the wedding date.

 Final payment is due 30 days prior to your wedding date.
 If the final payment is not received by the due date your wedding or event will be cancelled and all monies paid and due are non-refundable.

-Other deposits may be required to secure specific locations or specialty services.
+Other deposits may be required to secure specific locations or speciality services.
 You will be notified in advance if this is required.
 You will be provided with receipts for all payments made.

 Payment for our services must be made by bank money transfer in EUR, GBP or USD.
 If in GBP or USD, the amount payable must be equivalent to the outstanding EUR amount based on the current bank exchange rate.
 We DO NOT accept Bank Cheques, Travelers Cheques, credit or debit cards.
 The Slovene banking system is efficient and secure.